Things to consider while reading The Winter’s Tale

 A narrative retelling of The Winter’s Tale from Tales from Shakespeare by Charles and Mary Lamb is linked here at the Eldritch Press Site.

-Here is the Royal Shakespeare Company’s page on The Winter’s Tale, containing a brief synopsis of the play and the production history with the company.
+Here is the Royal Shakespeare Company’s page on The Winter’s Tale, showing some of the play’s production history with the company.

 Here’s a summary of The Winter’s Tale on film.

 The Winter’s Tale and what has come before

 The Winter’s Tale clearly differs markedly from a work like The Comedy of Errors, in that it is rooted in the soil of genuine tragedy, and draws very little of its humor from farce or comical misunderstandings.

 Aristotle in his Poetics laid down a concept that plays should be controlled by three unities: unity of plot, unity of time, and unity of place.
 The unity of plot merely means that the story should be about one thing, rather than many.
 Unity of time means that it happens “in real time” — without intervening gaps taking place.
 Unity of place refers to the idea that the play takes place in a single location.

 Themes that emerge in the play (only a few of the many)

 Contents of this page © Copyright 2006, 2010 by Bruce A. McMenomy.

 Permission to download or print this page is hereby given to students of Scholars Online currently enrolled in Summer Shakespeare II for purposes of personal study only.
 Any other reproduction or use for profit constitutes a violation of copyright.